sympodius/org-novelist/README.md

           ("C-c n t"   . org-novelist-toggle-automatic-referencing)))
 ```

-Or, if you are using Emacs version Emacs 30.1 or greater, you can use something like the following to have `use-package` get the latest version of Org Novelist automatically from the GitHub:
+Or, if you are using Emacs version 30.1 or greater, you can use something like the following to have `use-package` get the latest version of Org Novelist automatically from GitHub:

 ``` elisp
 (use-package org-novelist